S-PScripts/chromebook-utilities/README.md

 # Chromebook Utilities Collection
-### A collection of exploits and tools for managed/enrolled chromebooks.
+### A collection of exploits and tools for managed/enrolled Chromebooks.

 #### If you like this collection, make sure to star it!